 I arrived on a calm day and the river was like glass.
 Truly, completely still.
 Better, it was a gorgeous blue-green color.
 I was utterly enamored with the views from here.

-As you proceed on, the hike becomes more wooded as you’re set further back from the Potomac River.
+The hike becomes more wooded as you’re set further back from the Potomac River.
 Plan to walk across a few wooden bridges as the hike proceeds.

 At the 2.0-mile mark, you’ll reach a paved road to Sandy Landing.
 This is an emergency boat ramp.
 Proceed past this road and stay right for the River Trail.